isometry/open-scriptrapps-io/scripts/v1.0/vrops/slack/README.md

 curl -X POST 'https://open.scriptrapps.io/v1.0/vrops/slack/notification?webhook=T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX'
 ```

- - Configure vRealize Operations Manager REST Notifications Rule to use the REST Notification Plugin, configured with a target URL ofy] `https://open.scriptrapps.io/v1.0/vrops/slack/notification?webhook=T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`, blank credentials, a Content type of `application/json` and a Certificate Thumbprint of `17:EF:95:BB:D0:7E:9A:43:E9:6C:A2:B6:4E:E2:E8:B4:21:3E:C9:CB` (correct as-of 2016-11-26).
+ - Configure vRealize Operations Manager REST Notifications Rule to use the REST Notification Plugin, configured with a target URL ofy] `https://open.scriptrapps.io/v1.0/vrops/slack/notification?webhook=T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX&id=`, blank credentials, a Content type of `application/json` and a Certificate Thumbprint of `17:EF:95:BB:D0:7E:9A:43:E9:6C:A2:B6:4E:E2:E8:B4:21:3E:C9:CB` (correct as-of 2016-11-26).

+ Note: the final argument of the REST Notification Rule *MUST* be `&id=` as vROps appends either `/test` or `/<alertId>` to the end of the configured target URL.

 ## Appearance

-Notifications are rendered to Slack in the following format:
+Notifications are rendered to Slack in the following format, with the affected object and alert description directly linked to the associated objects if the `host` parameter was configured:

 > **Web service – Tier Health is degraded** (Status=ACTIVE Impact=health Health=2 Risk=1 Efficiency=1)